sixeyed/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 Select some other elements of the whole json structure returned by the **inspect** command and try to get them using the Go template format.

-## Explore the other command of the container's API
+## Explore the other commands of the container's API

 All the commands linked to the container can be listed with